Toni McNaron: Career

-McNaron spent her entire career in the Department of English at the University of Minnesota.
-She was assistant professor from 1964 to 1967, associate professor from 1967 to 1983, and a full professor from 1983 to 2001, when she became a professor emeritus.
+McNaron spent the rest of her career in the Department of English at the University of Minnesota, Twin Cities campus, in Minneapolis, MN.
+She was assistant professor from 1964 to 1967, associate professor from 1967 to 1983, and a full professor from 1983 to 2001, when she became a professor emerita.
+Her research and teaching interests during this period included feminist criticism and feminist pedagogy, multicultural learning and teaching, as well as Shakespeare, Virginia Woolf, Emily Dickinson, Lesbian literature and poetry, and Milton.